andidev/tafordummies/README.md

 Charts and Tools for doing Technical Analysis on Stocks.

-Data is downloaded from yahoo finance and flotcharts is used for presentation together with twitter bootstrap and knockoutjs + more.
+Flotcharts is used for presentation together with twitter bootstrap and knockoutjs + more.

 Take a look at the demo at http://andidev.github.io/tafordummies